 Bwindi impenetrable forest is a home to over 320 bird species having 23 of the species as endemic.
-Some of the birds are Regal sunbird, Collared apalis, Short tailed warbler, Mountain masked apalis, western green tinker bird, Red throated alethe, African wood pecker, African green broad bill and Grauers rush warbler and so many more.
+Some of the birds are regal sunbird, Collared apalis, western green tinker bird, African wood pecker, African green broad bill and Grauers rush warbler and so many more.
 Birding takes place along the major trail- the Buhoma waterfall trail and Mubwindi swamp trail in Ruhija.

 Echuya forest reserve situated in the western part of the country just near the Rwanda boarder is a spot to over 150 bird species and 18 of these are endemic to the reserve.
 It’s a very important reserve due to its flora and fauna as well as sustainable tourism initiatives in the area.
 The reserves main species are Montane oriole, Rwenzori batis, Grauers rush warbler, White eyed slaty fly catcher, Bush shrike and mountain masked Apalis.